stories malevolent and benign

 “Nathan presents the reader with several fantastic characters in this rollicking, adventurous tale.
 Readers will pore through this fast-paced, adrenaline-filled novel and eat up the fantastic dialogue that brings Elvis back to life in a new, deliciously lascivious way.” - Julie Hunt, Booklist

 “Thus begins the weirdest of buddy adventures, with feckless Ben playing first mate to the is-he-or-isn’t-he Elvis, a superannuated hillbilly with the unearthly self-possession of a Zen master.
 En route to points south, the adventurers tangle with a one-eyed pimp, a trio of roadhouse sirens, a backwoods soothsayer, and other low-rent variations on a Homeric theme…with antic originality [and] the near-magic realism of Elvis as a geriatric Ulysses….” - Amanda Heller, The Boston Globe

 Micah Nathan is an American novelist and essayist.
-His works include the bestselling novel Gods of Aberdeen (Simon & Schuster, 2005), the novel Losing Graceland (Random House, 2011), and the collection Jack the Bastard and Other Stories (One Peace Books, 2012).
-He was the 2010 recipient of Boston University’s Saul Bellow Prize for Fiction.
+His fiction has been translated into five languages, and includes the bestselling novels Gods of Aberdeen (Simon & Schuster, 2005), and Losing Graceland (Random House, 2011), along with the collection Jack the Bastard and Other Stories (2012).
+He received his MFA from Boston University, where he won the 2010 Saul Bellow Prize.
 His essays have received an Associated Press Award, and his short stories have been finalists for the Tobias Wolff Award and the Innovative Fiction Award.